Richard Trousdale: Service with RNZAF

 At the start of 1945, having completed the five-year term of his short service commission in the RAF, Trousdale transferred to the Royal New Zealand Air Force (RNZAF).
 He remained in the United Kingdom, serving at the Telecommunications Flying Unit based at Defford and gaining flight experience with a variety of multi-engined aircraft.
 He ended the war credited with having destroyed six enemy aircraft, possibly seven, with a share in another destroyed as well as two or three probably destroyed and one damaged.
 Military aviation historians Christopher Shores and Clive Williams consider that it is possible that one of the probables was actually confirmed.

 Trousdale returned to New Zealand in January 1946 with his wife, who he had married in 1941, and their two children.
 He had an extensive period of leave and then formally commenced his service with the RNZAF in late April 1947 with the rank of squadron leader.

 Trousdale returned to the United Kingdom the next month, tasked with collecting and ferrying a de Havilland Mosquito fighter bomber back to New Zealand.
-On 16 June, while conducting flight checks on a Mosquito in which he was flying as second pilot, he was killed when it stalled in low level flight and crashed.
-He is buried at Haycombe Cemetery in Bath.
+On 16 June, while conducting flight checks on a Mosquito in which he was flying as second pilot, he was killed when it stalled in low level flight and crashed near Pershore, Worcestershire.
+He is buried at Haycombe Cemetery in Bath, Somerset.
 His wife, a former officer in the Women's Auxiliary Air Force, took the couple's two children back to the United Kingdom after his death but subsequently returned to live in New Zealand.